ledminh/password-generator-app/README.md

 ### Continued development

 I need to learn more about TypeScript because (as I mentioned) it helps me to better understand my code.
 Moreover, most companies nowadays are using it.
-I I had more time to work on this project, I would probably add user log-in feature that allow user to save their password for latter.
+If I had more time to work on this project, I would probably add user log-in feature that allow user to save their password for latter.
 It is a good chance to learn about authentication and a little bit about backend.

 ### Useful resources
 -using this tool: